BuckWoody/PresentationsAndBlogs/SQLtoPostgres/01_-_Introduction_and_Overview.md

 <p><img style="margin: 0px 15px 15px 0px;" src="https://raw.githubusercontent.com/microsoft/sqlworkshops/master/graphics/checkmark.png"><b>Steps</b></p>

-**Step 1 — Open pgAdmin and connect to your local PostgreSQL server.**
+**Step 1 — Open pgAdmin and connect to your local Postgres server.**

 Launch pgAdmin from the Start menu.
-In the Browser panel on the left, expand **Servers → PostgreSQL 17 → Databases → pubs**.
+In the Browser panel on the left, expand **Servers → Postgres 17 → Databases → pubs**.
 Note the parallel structure to SSMS's Object Explorer.

 **Step 2 — Open the Query Tool and run a catalog query.**